 In the first part, we will look at the basic techniques.

-In the second part, we will learn to set clear and concise objectives.
+Second part, we will learn to set clear and concise objectives.

-In the third part, we will understand how to realize and cleanse our negative thoughts.
+Third part, we will understand how to realize and cleanse our negative thoughts.

-In the fourth part, we will be able to use the basic techniques for all areas of life.
+Fourth part, we will be able to use the basic techniques for all areas of life.

-In the fifth part, we will see how to connect with her intuition, creativity, and positivity.
+Fifth part, we will see how to connect with her intuition, creativity, and positivity.

 Together let’s discover these techniques that I have used unwaveringly.
 Each day they lead me to a more fulfilled life, of my choice.